Gamma-Ray Burst Polarimetry with the COMCUBE-S CubeSat Swarm -- Design and Performance Simulations: COMCUBE-S Simulation Results

+{Polarisation measurements will only be possible for the brightest GRBs.
+Simulations have shown that a minimum GRB fluence of about 20 photons~cm$^{-2}$ between 100~keV and 460~keV will be necessary.
+We used the {\em Fermi}-GBM catalogue for these simulations (see Section~\ref{sec:setup}), as it is expected to be complete for such bright GRBs}.
 Figure~\ref{fig:mdp} shows the cumulative distributions of MDP obtained from simulations of various COMCUBE-S swarms in orbits at 500~km altitude.
-Polarimetric performance is reported for the 100~--~460~keV energy range, which excludes the strong background line at 511~keV.
+Polarimetric performance is reported for the 100--460~keV energy range, which excludes the strong background line at 511~keV.
 Analyses extending the range up to 1~MeV yield slightly weaker performance (higher MDP) than those limited to 460~keV.
 The Figure shows that swarms in equatorial orbits (or with more satellites) result in more GRBs being detected with a low MDP, illustrating the fact that polarimetric measurements of weakly polarised GRBs are more likely to be feasible.